The-Tooth-Business/TheToothFairyDocs/README.md

 #### Functionality/ Features

 The app will have different sets of features for the two target groups.
+These will be acheived by working in sprints.
 **Parents**:
 - Login
 - Previous booking history